Italy luxury yacht charter

-Awash with elegant cliff-top villages and with tempting cruising grounds around every indented corner, a luxury yacht charter in Italy is unforgettable.
-Whether cruising around the unspoilt Aeolian islands, touring the impossibly pretty towns of the Amalfi coast and picture-perfect Capri, hitting the hotspots of the island of Sardinia or revelling in the world-famous gastronomy, culture and heritage of the Tuscan Isles, Italy is one charter destination that will always leave guests wanting more.
+Awash with elegant cliff-top villages and tempting cruising grounds around every corner, a luxury yacht charter is one of the best ways to discover all that Italy has to offer.
+Whether cruising around the unspoilt Aeolian islands, touring the impossibly pretty towns of the Amalfi coast and picture-perfect Capri, hitting the hotspots of Sardinia or revelling in the world-famous cuisine, culture and heritage of Tuscany and its islands, the Italian Riviera is always a good idea for a summer yacht charter.

-The peak summer months of July and August provide warm, sunny days.
-During August, many Italians take the entire month off work, meaning resorts and coastal areas are very busy.
+The peak summer months of July and August provide warm, sunny days with highs of 30°C. During August, many Italians take the entire month off work, meaning resorts and coastal areas are very busy.
 June and September offer quieter cruising grounds and very pleasant temperatures.

 Climates do vary from north to south, with the south generally experiencing milder winters.
 In October, Sicily often has long, warm sunny days with temperatures still in the mid-20s.

 Italy yacht charter itineraries

 La Spezia’s Porto Lotti can accommodate yachts up to 180 metres and Porto Mirabello has capacity for yachts up to 140 metres – both good jumping-off points for Portovenere and the Cinque Terre.
 Rome Marina Yachting is in the port of Civitavecchia and has berths up to 100 metres.
 The marina is an hour and 15 minutes from Rome by car.
 On Sicily, Marina di Riposto is an ideal base for visiting Mount Etna and Catania, is six nautical miles from Taormina and has moorings for yachts up to 80 metres.
 Porto Cervo marina on Sardinia has moorings for yachts up to 120 metres.
 Porto di Mergellina in Naples has moorings for up to 75 metres.